Soundwave (Transformers): Video games

 In Transformers: War for Cybertron, Soundwave is a playable character taking the alternate form of a cybertronian truck.
-He is playable in levels 3, 4 and 5 of the decepticon campaign and is a boss that players have to fight in the autobot level 2.
-Like all characters within the game, he is playable in escalation mode, and players have to have their decepticon leader look like him in multiplayer mode.
-In the game his default weapon is a neutron assault rifle, although he does have an energon repair ray in level 5 of the decepticon campaign.
+He is playable in levels 3, 4 and 5 of the Decepticon campaign and is a boss that players have to fight in the Autobot level 2.
+Like all the characters within the game, he is playable in escalation mode, and players have to have their Decepticon leader look like him in multiplayer mode.
+In the game his default weapon is a neutron assault rifle, although he does have an energon repair ray in level 5 of the Decepticon campaign.